 Different Types of Thread Lifts

-The two most popular types of thread lifts are PDO thread lifts (more popular in Asia) and Silhoutter Soft Thread Lift (in western part of the world).
+The two most popular types of thread lifts are PDO thread lifts (more popular in Asia) and Silhouette Soft Thread Lifts (in the western part of the world).

 Nova Thread Lift aka Korean Thread lift